granth7/neonKUBE/Go/src/github.com/cadence-proxy/README.md

 ## Prerequisites for building in Windows

-Because we are building the cadence-proxy into shared C binaries and then into Windows .dll's, we need a runtime environment for gcc to support binaries native to Windows 64/32-bit operating systems.
+Because we are building the cadence-proxy into shared C binaries, in Windows we need a runtime environment for GCC to support binaries native to Windows 64/32-bit operating systems.
 The recommended tool for this is [MinGW](http://www.mingw.org/ "MinGW").
 MinGW (Minimalist GNU for Windows) is a minimalist development environment for native Microsoft Windows applications.
 Install MinGW [here](https://sourceforge.net/projects/mingw-w64/ "MinGW for windows download"), and follow these [installation instructions](https://code.visualstudio.com/docs/cpp/config-mingw "MinGW installation instructions for Windows").
 You only need to follow instruction through the "Prerequisites" section.
 Make sure that when you install, you install for your specific architecture (i.e. x86_64 (AMD64)).

 ## Building the cadence-proxy for neonKUBE.sln Build

 Building the cadence-proxy Golang executables is part of the neonKUBE.sln build.
 This happens in `$NF_ROOT/Go/build-cadence-proxy.ps1`, which is a powershell script that builds a cadence-proxy Golang executable for windows, linux, and OSX.
 The [neonKUBE](https://github.com/nforgeio/neonKUBE "nforgeio/neonKUBE") repository includes source code for all Go dependencies necessary for building the cadence-proxy Golang executables, so there are no further steps required for compiling and building the executables.
 These dependencies can be found in `$NF_ROOT/Go/src/github.com/cadence-proxy/vendor`.
 The `vendor` directory and `$NF_ROOT/Go/src/github.com/cadence-proxy/Gopkg.lock` are generated, by the Golang tool [dep](https://github.com/golang/dep "dep GitHub").
 Dep is the dependency management tool for Go and is the convention for managing dependencies in Golang projects.
-Upon successful completion of the build script, 3 executables, `cadence-proxy.win.dll`, `cadence-proxy.linux.dll`, and `cadence-proxy.osx.dll` are placed in `$NF_ROOT/Build`, along with 3 `C` header files: `cadence-proxy.linux.h`, `cadence-proxy.win.h`, `cadence-proxy.osx.h`.
+Upon successful completion of the build script, 3 executables, `cadence-proxy.win.dll`, `cadence-proxy.linux.so`, and `cadence-proxy.osx.so` are placed in `$NF_ROOT/Build`, along with 3 `C` header files: `cadence-proxy.linux.h`, `cadence-proxy.win.h`, `cadence-proxy.osx.h`.

 ## Building the cadence-proxy for development on the cadence-proxy